How to Start a Digital Marketing Agency

-But, if you’re filled with thoughts on ways you could do things different or better on your own, then you’re a true entrepreneur.
+But, if you’re filled with thoughts on ways you could do things differently or better on your own, then you’re a true entrepreneur.
 Most entrepreneurs simply cannot handle working for someone else.
 It doesn’t matter who they’re working for, they just feel restricted working for anyone (other than themselves).
-That’s how you know you should start your own digital agency.
+That’s how you know you should start your own digital marketing agency.

-And, if you do start an agency you need to have some insight on what the end goal is.
+And, if you do start a digital marketing agency you need to have some insight on what the end goal is.
 If you’re starting a business simply to earn money, then it’s not going to go very far.
 You need to have passion in what you’re doing and clarity on why you’re doing it.
 When you love what you’re doing and have a vision for what success looks like, you’ve got something to chase, other than just money.

 How do you land your first marketing agency client?